 Inhibiting the formation of AGEs and associated molecules is thus an essential part of any preventative or anti-aging protocol.
 An antioxidant called carnosine has proven to effectively prevent the formation of AGE’s in addition to its ability to quench the most destructive of free radicals.
 It can also protect the brain by retarding lipid peroxidation and stabilizing cell membranes.
 Because it is able to both stop the oxidative damage of free radicals and inhibit AGE formation, scientists have postulated that carnosine may have applications in the management of numerous conditions, including arthritis, stomach and duodenal ulcers, high blood pressure, adrenal cortical dysfunction, sleep apnea, chronic inflammation, cancer, heart disease, and Alzheimer’s disease.

-Carnosine is a safe, well-tolerated naturally occurring dipeptide comprising the amino acids beta-alanine and L-histidine.
+Carnosine is a natural, safe and well-tolerated dipeptide comprising the amino acids beta-alanine and L-histidine.
 L-Carnosine is naturally produced in the body by the enzyme carnosine synthetase.
 It is found in high concentrations in human brain, nerve tissue, heart, skin, kidneys, stomach and skeletal muscle tissue.
 The high levels of carnosine in the brain may serve as natural protection against excitotoxicity, copper and zinc toxicity, protein cross-linking and glycation, and especially oxidation of cell membranes.
 Animal studies show broad protective effects in simulated stroke.
 New research shows that copper and zinc dramatically stimulate senile plaque formation in Alzheimer’s disease.
 Chelators of these metals dissolve plaques in the laboratory.
 Carnosine can also inhibit the cross-linking of amyloid-beta that leads to plaque formation.

 Carnosine levels decline with age.
 Muscle levels decline 63% from age 10 to age 70, which may account for the normal age-related decline in muscle mass and function.
 Now that many are cutting down on meat—the main dietary source of carnosine—supplementation becomes especially important.